TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

    logger = logging.getLogger(__name__)

-This means that logger names track the package/module hierarchy, and it's intuitively obvious where events are logged just from the logger name.
+This means that logger names track the package/module hierarchy, and it's intuitively obvious where events are logged just kutoka the logger name.

 The root of the hierarchy of loggers is called the root logger.
 That's the logger used by the functions :func:`debug`, :func:`info`, :func:`warning`,